shardeum/shardeum/README.md

 -Visit https://gitlab.com/shardeum/validator/dashboard and use this instead

 -local testing may not run great yet.
-We will update with information on this later for now the best use of this repo is to be able to see the code
+We will update with information on this later

+-for now the best use of this repo is to be able to see the code

 # Getting Familiar with Shardus